ekqt/ekqtblog/src/data/understanding-color-schemes.md

 ### Text colors

 In a light theme, text colors should be very dark.
-Notice how the lightness of the colloring colors is low, well under 50%.
+Notice how the lightness of the colors is low, well under 50%.

 ```css
 * {